Morgan's Wonderland: Events

 The park holds a Snowball Run annually in December, which involves both 5K and 1K walking/running events.
 The events are open to all ages and abilities.

 Related complexes

 Morgan's Inspiration Island

 On June 17, 2017, Morgan's Wonderland unveiled the Morgan's Inspiration Island splash park.
 The park features waterproof wheelchairs that guests can use.
 Some parts of the park use warm water, to be accessible to visitors with certain muscular conditions.

-Morgan's Wonderland Sports Complex
+Morgan's Sports

-In 2021 the park opened the Morgan's Wonderland Sports Complex, which includes wheelchair-accessible baseball/softball and football fields, and basketball, pickleball, tennis, and volleyball courts.
+In 2021 Morgan's Sports opened, which includes wheelchair-accessible baseball/softball and football fields, and basketball, pickleball, tennis, and volleyball courts.

-Morgan's Wonderland Camp
+Morgan's Camp

-In summer 2022 the park opened Morgan's Wonderland Camp, an accessible camping program that can serve about 500 campers of any ability.
+In summer 2022 Morgan's Camp opened, an accessible camping program that can serve about 500 campers of any ability.
 The San Antonio Food Bank uses the camp's kitchen year-round.

-Multi-Assistance Center
+Morgan's MAC

 The Multi-Assistance Center (MAC), which provides medical services to disabled individuals, opened on October 2, 2022.
 As of its opening, services provided included therapeutic care, dental care, and same day surgery.